sassoftware/ci360-extensions/code/ci360-connector-sas-stp-integration-using-python-flask/README.md

  - Open command prompt as administrator.
  - Change directory to the location of the Python Flask program, say "cd c:\Python Flask".
  - Type this command and hit enter: "python ConnectorProxy.py"
- - The Flask service will be hosted on 127.0.0.10:8100
+ - The Flask service will be hosted on the host:port as defined in the serviceConfig.py file.
+For example, http://127.0.0.10:8100/ExecuteSTP if host is 127.0.0.10 and port is 8100.
  - Keep the command window open.
  - You can also opt to deploy the Flask program on Windows IIS.
-Here is a link that will guide you aptly: https://www.londonacademyofit.co.uk/blog/how-to-deploy-a-flask-application-on-windows-iis-server-a-complete-guide
+This link should be helpful: https://learn.microsoft.com/en-us/visualstudio/python/configure-web-apps-for-iis-windows?view=vs-2022

 ## SAS Stored Process

-In this section, we will see how to configure a SAS Stored Process and deploy it as a SAS BI Web Service.
+In this section, we will see how to configure a SAS Stored Process and optionally deploy it as a SAS BI Web Service.

 ### STP Prerequisites
  - SAS 9.4 M7+